341 Related objects

-The Centre's unique ship plan and survey report collection holds a wealth of information concerning vessels classed by Lloyd's Register.
-With archived documents dating back to the 1830s, the collection offers an insight into the design, construction and servicing of ships throughout their career.
-From handwritten correspondence to telegrams, sketches and midship sections, the plan and survey report collection is a useful resource for maritime historians, naval architects, ancestry researchers, linguists and more!
+Our unique ship plan and survey reports hold a wealth of information concerning vessels classed by Lloyd's Register.
+Dating back to the 1830s, the collection offers an insight into the design, construction and servicing of ships throughout their career.
+From correspondence, to telegrams, and midship sections - you are bound to find something to inspire you!

 Please note, the Centre's digitisation activities are ongoing and therefore some ships/documents from the collection may not yet be available.

 You can browse by popular ship types below.

 Characteristically large strong built vessels, often luxurious, these liners are designed to convey passengers, and sometimes cargoes across seas and oceans.
 These ships operate on a fixed ‘line’ of scheduled ports with provisions and stores for long voyages on the open ocean.

 Cargo ships, referred to sometimes as freighters, cargo vessels or merchant ships are vessels of all size, tonnage, rig and material that convey cargoes and goods between ports.
 These vessels can be engaged as cargo liners, with scheduled ports of call, or in the tramp trade, where they are engaged by charter.

 Vessels specifically designed or converted for the storage and transportation of liquids and gas, usually in bulk.
 Tankers vary in size and capacity, some engaged in regular coastal trade, and others for large scale ocean-going transit.

 Ferries are merchant vessels of varying size, tonnage, rig and capacity engaged in the conveyance of passengers and goods across bodies of water.
 These vessels typically offer a regular service and generally operate on short routes.